enesdemirag/enesdemirag.github.io/_posts/2019-10-25-linear-regression.md

 plt.show()
 ```

 The result should be like this.
-Code can be accessed from [here](materials/linear-regression/regression.py).
+As you can see both methods fit exactly the same line.
+Full code can be accessed from [here](https://github.com/enesdemirag/programming-exercises/tree/master/exercises/materials/linear-regression/regression.py).

 <p align="center">
   <img src="https://github.com/enesdemirag/enesdemirag.github.io/raw/master/_posts/images/regression-result.png">